MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Functional Description
 ======================

-The Display engine (or graphical engine) implements the MicroUI graphics framework.
+The Display module implements the MicroUI graphics framework.
 This framework is constituted of several notions: the display characteristics (size, format, backlight, contrast, etc.), the drawing state machine (render, flush, wait flush completed), the images life cycle, the fonts and drawings.
-The main part of graphical engine is provided by a built-in C archive.
+The main part of the Display module is provided by a built-in C archive called Graphical Engine.
 This library manages the drawing state machine mechanism, the images and fonts.
 The display characteristics and the drawings are managed by the ``LLUI_DISPLAY`` implementation.

-Graphical engine is designed to let the BSP use an optional graphics processor unit (GPU) or an optional third-party drawing library.
+The Graphical engine is designed to let the BSP use an optional graphics processor unit (GPU) or an optional third-party drawing library.
 Each drawing can be implemented independently.
-If no extra framework is available, the graphical engine performs all drawings in software.
+If no extra framework is available, the Graphical Engine performs all drawings in software.
-In this case, the BSP has to perform a very simple implementation (four functions) of the graphical engine low-level APIs.
+In this case, the BSP has to perform a very simple implementation (four functions) of the Graphical Engine low-level APIs.

 MicroUI library also gives the possibility to perform some additional drawings which are not available as API in MicroUI library.
-Graphical engine gives a set of functions to synchronize the drawings between them, to get the destination (and sometimes source) characteristics, to call internal software drawings, etc.
+The Graphical Engine gives a set of functions to synchronize the drawings between them, to get the destination (and sometimes source) characteristics, to call internal software drawings, etc.

-Front Panel (simulator display engine part) gives the same possibilities.
+Front Panel (simulator Graphical Engine part) gives the same possibilities.
 Same constraints can be applied, same drawings can be overridden or added, same software drawing rendering is performed (down to the pixel).

 .. _section_display_modes:

 Display Configurations
 ======================

-The Display engine provides a number of different configurations.
+The Graphical Engine provides a number of different configurations.
 The appropriate configuration should be selected depending on the capabilities of the screen and other related hardware, such as display controllers.

 The modes can vary in three ways: